petrinachan/petrinachan.github.io/_posts/2022-10-31-Assignment-4.md

 I measured both my sacrificial layer and my cutting layer and they were both 1.4mm.
 After installing the bit, homing, performing the touch-off, and sufficiently taping my FR1 layers (I learned from our in-class attempt at taping that you can’t just use a few pieces), I started milling.
 Yay!

-But my happiness was short lived, as the moment the bit touched my sheet, it broke :| ….
+But my happiness was short lived, as the moment the bit touched my sheet, it broke.
 I immediately thought something was wrong with my settings and offsets, so I double checked my settings with my classmates who were working at another machine successfully.
 Everything looked exactly as they had it, so I wasn’t sure what the problem was.
 Perhaps I installed the bit incorrectly?
 So, I started over.

 ![IMG_20221029_160404](https://user-images.githubusercontent.com/115116582/198968159-3f6ae9c2-3d41-425a-aa06-71473fcc09c0.jpg)
-*Broken bit :( *
+*Broken bit*

 After rehoming, re-installing, touching off, triple-checking measurements and settings, I tried again, hopeful.
 Again, the hope was short-lived.
 It broke again!!!!
 Wth?